 A special mid-month blog by Senior Editor Joe Ponepinto, posted on publishing industry guru Jane Friedman’s site.
 Joe discusses a writing technique he uses to keep fiction from becoming predictable and uninspired.
 Big thanks to Jane for sharing this.

-Orca publishes short stories and flash fiction.
+Orca publishes short stories, flash fiction, and nonfiction.
 We are a literary journal and we believe in the literary style of writing.
 We are open to almost any topic, as long as it’s written in a literary style.

 We are committed to diversity of identities, origins, and perspectives on our pages.
 Many of our contributors are from other countries and cultures.
 But the main criterion by which we judge submissions is the quality of the writing.
 We seek work that is high concept: imaginative, thoughtful, even speculative, and open to possibilities.
 We look for deep, diverse characters, and narratives that blend genres, or connect seemingly disparate ideas.
 We currently pay $50 for published short stories and $25 for flash fiction.